s117/fesvr-simenv/README.md

   --help                 Show this message and exit.

 Commands:
-  learn   Create a new simenv by learning the syscall trace. list    List the simenv for available apps and checkpoints. mkgen   Generate a Makefile for a simenv, at current dir. spawn   Spawn a simenv. verify  Perform integrity checking for a simenv.
+  addsysroot  Import a pristine sysroot for new app. learn       Analyze an app for how to create SimEnv. list        List available apps and checkpoints in the SimEnv repository. mkgen       Generate a Makefile for a simenv, at current dir. spawn       Spawn a simenv. verify      Perform integrity checking for a simenv.

 ```

 \* If you are using bash/zsh/fish, you can run `eval "$(_ATOOL_SIMENV_COMPLETE=source_$(basename $SHELL) atool-simenv)"` to enable the auto completion for atool-simenv.